franzejr/code-challenges/README.md

 * Company
 	- Company has many vacancies
-	- Comapny has many positions
+	- Company has many positions

 *	Position
 	- Has name and description